jpb06/dev-friends-backend-starter/README.md

 ### 🔶 2) Provide an endpoint to get a developer

-This endpoint should return an object contains the dev infos as well as his squad, his skills and his ownerships.
+This endpoint should return an object containing the dev infos as well as his squad, his skills and his ownerships.

 #### ▶️ Input